canadaduane/braid-system-info/README.md

 ## Why?

 This is a simple example to help understand Braid subscriptions.
+Uses [Svelte](https://svelte.dev) for the client front-end.

 ## Get started